Snd-R/kurp/README.md

 # Komga and Kavita upscaling reverse proxy

-Reverse proxy that intercepts page image requests and applies upscaling.
+Reverse proxy that intercepts image requests and applies upscaling.
 Other requests are transparently proxied without noticable delay

 ## Building